Pennsylvania Psychology, Social Work & Counseling Licensure Requirements

 Licensed social work associate or assistant (LSWA)

-An LSWA license is for social workers who have completed a bachelor’s or associate’s level of education and is offered in many states, however Pennsylvania is not one of them.
+An LSWA license is for social workers who have completed a bachelor’s (BSW) or associate’s level of education and is offered in many states, however Pennsylvania is not one of them.
 Instead, the state offers a Provisional Social Work (PSW) license to those with a bachelor’s.
 At this level, you can work as an assistant under the supervision of a social worker with a more advanced license.

 To be granted a PSW license you’ll need to: